fledge-iot/fledge-south-s2opcua/docs/index.rst

     | |opcua_2| |
     +-----------+

-The Filtering tab allows setting the filtering config to include/exclude the OPCUA nodes to subscribe to.
+The Filtering allows you to include or exclude OPCUA nodes using a regular expression to filter Browse Names.

 +-------------------+
 | |opcua_filtering| |
 +-------------------+

   - **Regular expression**: The regular expression (regex) to be matched against the Browse Name of the node.
-The regex has to match the browse name completely.
+The regex has to match the Browse Name exactly.
   - **Scope**: Specifies scope of the node filtering.
 There are 3 options here:
-    - Object: This indicates that matching has to be done against the browse name of object nodes.
+    - Object: This indicates that matching has to be done against the Browse Name of object nodes.
 Variable nodes under matching objects are included anyway without any further checks.
     - Variable: This option indicates that all variable nodes are checked against the filtering configuration.
 Object nodes are always traversed.
     - Object and Variable: This option is a combination of above 2 options.
-Object nodes that don't have a matching browse name are not traversed.
-And variables with matching browse name are included/excluded as per action field value.
+Object nodes that don't have a matching Browse Name are not traversed.
+And variables with matching Browse Name are included/excluded as per action field value.
     Note 1: The variable nodes mentioned explicitly under "OPCUA Object Subscriptions" are always subscribed to, irrespective of configured regex and action, when the filter scope is Object.
-    Note 2: The object nodes mentioned explicitly under "OPCUA Object Subscriptions" are always evaluated independently, even if the object node's any parent node up-the-hierarchy has been excluded.
+    Note 2: The object nodes mentioned explicitly under "OPCUA Object Subscriptions" are always evaluated independently, even if any parent node up-the-hierarchy has been excluded.
-  - **Filter action**: Specifies whether a matching node is to be included or not.
+  - **Filter action**: Specifies whether a matching node is to be included or excluded.

 The OPC UA Advanced tab allows advanced configuration parameters to be set.